7 Possible causes of lockjaw

 - Splints or night guards are commonly prescribed by dentists, and massage and physical therapy may be beneficial as well.

 Lockjaw can dramatically affect the quality of life in a variety of ways.
 Communication is more difficult when one is suffering from lockjaw.
 It is difficult to speak with the mouth partly closed, thus impairing articulation.
 Also, lockjaw can decrease the size of the resonating oral cavity, diminishing vocal quality.
 Severe lockjaw makes it difficult or impossible to insert dentures.
-It may make physical re-examination difficult if limited mouth opening precludes adequate visualization of the site.
+It may make physical re-examination difficult if a limited mouth opening precludes adequate visualization of the site.
 Oral hygiene is compromised, chewing and swallowing are more difficult, and there is an increased risk of aspiration.

 Latest Health and Living News